Teaching Paper 011The GentilePentecost

 The Perfection of the Deferred Resurrection

-Now, consider when the deferred resurrection is completed.
-But first, a better word to use is ‘perfected rather than completed.
-This is because resurrection is not just about physical bodies being raised to physical life but about physical bodies being raised ‘perfect’, ‘incorruptible’ and ‘immortal’ (1 Corinthians 15:53).
-The conclusion of resurrection is therefore a moment of ‘perfection’ (of the physical body).
+The final prerequisite is about timing.
+Consider when the deferred resurrection is completed.
+Perhaps a better word to use is ‘perfected rather than completed.
+Consider when the ‘deferred resurrection’ is perfected.
+This is because resurrection is not just about physical bodies being raised to physical life but about physical bodies being raised ‘perfect’, ‘incorruptible’ and ‘immortal’ (1 Corinthians 15:53) the conclusion of resurrection is a moment of ‘perfection’ of the physical body.

 So, when is the first resurrection perfected?
 Well, it is staged through the consummation of the age for the church and for Israel.
 The Rapture is next, followed by the resurrection of the ‘two witnesses’ in the middle of the Tribulation, followed by the resurrection of the Old Testament and Tribulation believers at the beginning of the Millennial Kingdom.

-This is where the ‘threes’ come in.
-As already mentioned, the biblical meaning of ‘three’ is divine perfection and the perfection of the first resurrection (as just described) is in the consummation of the age.
-The ‘threes’ which are embedded in these verses about Peter, Jonah, Pentecost and resurrection therefore intend the timing of this typological link (between the ‘Peter/Jonah’ Gentile ‘Pentecost’ and John’s Gospel) as being the consummation (extra-time) of the age when the ‘deferred resurrection’ will be perfected.
+This is where the ‘threes’ come in!
+As already mentioned, the biblical meaning of ‘three’ is divine relational perfection and the perfection of the first resurrection (as just described) is in the consummation of the age.
+The ‘threes’ which are embedded in these verses about Peter, Jonah (dove’), Pentecost and resurrection therefore infer the timing of this typological link (between the ‘Peter/Jonah’, ‘Gentile’ Pentecost and John’s Gospel) as being the consummation (extra-time) of the age when the ‘deferred resurrection’ will be perfected.

 John’s Gospel Typologically Linked to the Consummation of the Age

-So, the resurrection of all believers (typified by the harvest of Pentecost) was deferred (for believing Jews and Gentiles at their respective Pentecost’s in the years around AD 33) until the perfection (or completion) of the first resurrection in the consummation of the age.
-And the Gentile ‘Pentecost’ of ‘Peter/Jonah’ is typologically linked to John’s Gospel because Peter’s title of ‘son of Jonah’ appears ‘across’ John’s Gospel, at the beginning and at the end.
-And the ‘threes’ across the narratives (of the ‘Peter/Jonah’ Gentile ‘Pentecost’ and John’s Gospel) speak of the perfection of the deferred first resurrection which is biblically timed in the consummation (extra time) of the age.
+The ‘Gentile’ Pentecost of ‘Peter/Jonah’ is typologically linked to John’s Gospel because Peter’s title of ‘son of Jonah’ appears ‘across’ John’s Gospel, at the beginning and at the end, and the ‘threes’ across the narratives (of the ‘Peter/Jonah’, ‘Gentile’ Pentecost and John’s Gospel) speak of the perfection of the deferred first resurrection timed at the end of the age in the consummation (extra time) of the age.

 Therefore, John’s Gospel is typologically linked to the consummation (extra-time) of the age!